florisdenhengst/website/content/teaching/_index.md

 * I coordinate the Msc. course [Data Mining Techniques](https://studiegids.vu.nl/en/courses/2023-2024/X_400108#/)
 * I taught a guest lecture for the Msc. course [Machine Learning & Reasoning for Health](https://studiegids.vu.nl/EN/courses/2023-2024/XM_0102#/)

-I have previously been involved in organising the [Reinforcement Learning Summer School](https://rlsummerschool.com/), read more in this [blog post](http://localhost:1313/posts/reinforcement-learning-summer-school/).
+I have helped organise the [Reinforcement Learning Summer School](https://rlsummerschool.com/), read more in this [blog post](http://localhost:1313/posts/reinforcement-learning-summer-school/).

-For a (historical) over of Bsc. and Msc. thesis I have served as supervised, see below.
+Below is an overview of Bsc. and Msc. thesis projects I have supervised.
-In case you are interested in my vision on supervision, see this [blog post](/posts/student_supervision/) for some of my notes.
+In case you are interested in my notes on thesis supervision, read more in this [blog post](/posts/student_supervision/).

 ## Msc theses
 ### 2024